WONHEE-L/source-code/README.md

 # source-code
-This is for proactice purpose, not for project.
+This is for practice purpose, not for project.